suspendedreason/Latino/OVERFLOW.md

 The crystal cabinet of my mind, my microcosmos

+Whitman loafed \& floated, Adamic
+American baseball, omnibus drivers.
+Without the opera, he could never have written Leaves of Grass.
+He said, Lumber the writing with nothing, let it go as lightly as a bird flies in the air, or a fish swims in the sea.

 Silent scroll \& window service, framed existence Soda-fountain static, pins'n'needles, noisy mouthed feel.

 We'd been homies-in-law: